Waujito/youtubeUnblock/README.md

     * send fake sni EPERM: Fake SNI is out-of-state thing and will likely corrupt the connection (the behavior is expected). conntrack considers it as an invalid packet.
 By default OpenWRT set up to drop outgoing packets like this one.
 You may delete nftables/iptables rule that drops packets with invalid conntrack state, but I don't recommend to do this.
 The step 3 is better solution.
     * Step 3, ultimate solution.
 Use mark (don't confuse with connmark).
 The youtubeUnblock uses mark internally to avoid infinity packet loops (when the packet is sent by youtubeUnblock but on next step handled by itself).
 Currently it uses mark (1 << 15) = 32768.
 You should put iptables/nftables that ultimately accepts such marks at the very start of the filter OUTPUT chain: `iptables -I OUTPUT -m mark --mark 32768/32768 -j ACCEPT` or `nft insert rule inet fw4 output mark and 0x8000 == 0x8000 counter accept`.

+### Conntrack

+youtubeUnblock *optionally* depends on conntrack.
+For kernel module, if conntrack breaks dependencies, compile it with `make kmake EXTRA_CFLAGS="-DNO_CONNTRACK"` to disable it completly.

 ## Compilation

 Before compilation make sure `gcc`, `make`, `autoconf`, `automake`, `pkg-config` and `libtool` is installed.
 For Fedora `glibc-static` should be installed as well.